 Types of Benefits

-Under Florida’s workers’ compensation system, there three types of lost wage, or indemnity benefits.
+Under Florida’s workers’ compensation system, there are three types of lost wage, or indemnity benefits.
 Those three include:

 - Temporary Partial Disability

 - Permanent Total Disability

 Each of the temporary benefits is available for a limited period of time while the injured worker is actively receiving medical care prior to reaching maximum medical improvement.
 Permanent Total Disability is the only one of the three available after maximum medical improvement and also the most difficult to receive.
 The qualifiers for PTD have changed drastically throughout the years

 Between 1979 and 1993, without proof of substantial earning capacity, loss of both legs, both hands, both arms, or both eyes or any two thereof, or quadriplegia or paraplegia, constituted PTD within Florida’s workers’ compensation scheme.
 In all other circumstances, the facts of the case were used to determine PTD.
 The significant issues for discussion of Permanent Total Disability included:

 - Whether a claimant is capable of uninterrupted, light work.

 - Whether the claimant has conducted a lengthy, exhaustive yet unsuccessful work search.

 - Whether claimant suffers from a mental/physical condition that meets or equals a social security listing.

 - Lastly, whether there are a significant number of jobs in the national economy for him or her.